 |Amazon.com, Target, and Walmart.com|

 Note that the Discover it Cash Back also comes with an intro APR period for balance transfers and purchases.
-While Quicksilver gives you a 15-month 0 percent intro period (then 16.24 percent – 26.24 percent variable APR), the Discover card offers a smaller 14-month 0 percent intro period (then 13.49 percent – 24.49 percent variable APR).
+While Quicksilver gives you a 15-month 0% intro period (then a 15.49% to 25.49% variable APR), the Discover card offers a smaller 14-month 0% intro period (14 months, and 11.99% to 22.99% variable APR thereafter).

 Best for people juggling multiple cards: Capital One Quicksilver

 It may seem ironic that the credit card with the simpler rewards structure is better for savvy credit card users juggling multiple cards.
-The simple truth is this: It only makes sense to use this card (1.5 percent cash back) to improve upon the 1 percent cash back you’d earn with another card in non-bonus category spending.
+The simple truth is this: It only makes sense to use this card (1.5% cash back) to improve upon the 1% cash back you’d earn with another card in non-bonus category spending.
 In essence: It’s a supplementary card.

 People with multiple credit cards have most of their purchase categories (dining, travel, etc.) covered by higher-earning rewards cards.
-Yet, there are always a few expenses that fall through the cracks and yield only 1 percent.
-After all, most rewards cards don’t offer bonuses on haircuts, dry-cleaning or car washes.
-The mark of a savvy cardholder is earning better than 1 percent on every single purchase – that’s where the flat-rate card comes in.
+Yet, there are always a few expenses that fall through the cracks and yield only 1%.
+After all, most rewards cards don’t offer bonuses on things like haircuts, dry-cleaning or car washes.
+The mark of a savvy cardholder is earning better than 1% on every single purchase – that’s where the flat-rate card comes in.

 Best for people seeking a big first-year bonus: Discover it Cash Back

 It’s no secret that Discover’s Cashback Match™ is a huge plus.
 By itself, it’s enough of a reason to get the card, especially since there’s no annual fee.
-Hypothetically, you could completely disregard the bonus categories, spend $1,000 per month, and still receive a $240 first year bonus, thanks to 1 percent earnings and Discover’s match.
+Hypothetically, you could completely disregard the bonus categories, spend $1,000 per month and still receive a $240 first year bonus, thanks to 1% earnings and Discover’s match.
 Obviously, this isn’t the best way to maximize your earnings and it won’t yield great returns after year one, but it demonstrates the value of Cashback Match™.

 The long-term value of a cash back card with rotating bonus categories is debatable, but thanks to Discover’s unique intro bonus, the first-year value of its cash back card is pretty undeniable.